 As cousins, Maud and Carl often met, especially during family gatherings.
 Rumours eventually circulated within the family that the two might get married.
-Carl eventually proposed during a reunion at Fredensborg Castle and Maud accepted.
+Carl proposed during a reunion at Fredensborg Castle and Maud accepted.
 Their engagement was announced on October 29, 1895.
-Princess Alexandra was initially hesitant of the engagement because Maud was a few years older than Carl, only relenting when she realized that Carl would prove to be the right husband for her sea-loving daughter.
+Princess Alexandra was initially hesitant of the engagement because Maud was a few years older than Carl.
+She only relented when she realized that Carl would prove to be the right husband for her sea-loving daughter.

 |King Haakon VII and Queen Mary during their coronation.
 Image: Wikipedia|

-The engagement also delighted Queen Victoria.
-According to Marie Mallet, Queen Victoria's Maid of Honour, “…caused much excitement at Balmoral…and has been the cause of much telegraphing…The Queen is delighted and healths were drunk at dinner.”
-The Prince of Wales (future King Edward VII) gave his daughter Appleton House on the Sandringham Estate for Maud to use on her visits to England.
+The engagement delighted Queen Victoria.
+According to Marie Mallet, Queen Victoria's Maid of Honour, news of their engagement “…caused much excitement at Balmoral…and has been the cause of much telegraphing…The Queen is delighted and healths were drunk at dinner.”

 The wedding was set on July 22, 1896.
-However, the wedding was almost postponed after Prince Henry of Battenberg's death, but it was finally decided that the wedding should go on as scheduled and that Princess Beatrice and her children would not attend.
+The wedding was almost delayed after Prince Henry of Battenberg's untimely death, but it was finally decided that the wedding should go on as scheduled and that Princess Beatrice and her children would not attend.

-Members of Europe's royal family converged in London for this wedding.
+European royals converged in London for this wedding.
 Members of both the British and Danish royal families were present, as well as their Greek, German, Russian, and Swedish relatives.
-The bride wore a simple dress fashioned by Miss Rosalie Whyte of the Royal Female School of Art, had a long train and was made of pure white English satin that had been woven in Spitalfields, a section of London known for its weaving.
+The bride wore a simple dress fashioned by Miss Rosalie Whyte of the Royal Female School of Art.
+It had a long train and was made of pure white English satin which was woven in Spitalfields, a section of London known for its weaving.
 She wore the Princess of Wales' wedding veil and instead of a tiara, she adored her hair with flowers.

-The wedding was described as sunny and pleasant and it was treated more of a family gathering, rather than a grand state occasion.
-Queen Victoria, who did not join the public procession, immediately retreated back to Buckingham Palace after there wedding ceremony.
+The wedding was described as sunny and pleasant and it was treated more of a family gathering rather than a grand state occasion.
+Queen Victoria, who did not join the public procession, immediately retreated back to Buckingham Palace after the ceremony.